fbpx

 Road to the Whitling village of Meghalaya, Kongthong

-For now, let’s just say that, while the village itself is a great experience, reaching there, though narrow, snaking mountain roads is one hell of a dropping experience.
-With tall cliffs on one side and a scary gorge on the other side, there won’t be any dull moment, for sure.
+For now, let’s just say that, while the village itself is a great experience, reaching there, though narrow, snaking mountain roads, is one hell of a dropping experience.
+With tall cliffs on one side and a scary gorge on the other side, there won’t be any dull moments, for sure.

 Time permitting, you can also go on a trek to one of the less-known but in no way less gorgeous living root bridges, off the village.